 Energy System Training refers to training the multiple forms of energy metabolisms in the body to produce improvements in the body’s overall efficiency.
 This training methodology is comprised of three main energy systems: the aerobic system (OPEX Sustain), the lactic system (OPEX Pain), and the alactic system (OPEX Gain).
 The reason why Energy System Training is so effective rests in its ability to improve multiple energy systems at once — with one program.
 Learn how to create energy system specific progression in this course.

 The lactic energy system (OPEX Pain) operates by using glycogen and lactate as fuel for intense activity and starts working once the creatine phosphate system has been depleted.
 We use the term “pain” when describing it due to the buildup of lactate and high contraction rate both of which can be perceived as painful.
 OPEX Pain training is significantly relevant for functional fitness athletes because of its direct application to the sport.
-Get exclusive Energy System training and prepare for the new year of competition with Programming for the AirBike.
+Get exclusive Energy System Training knowledge and prepare for the new year of competition with Programming for the AirBike.